This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Classic Honey Glazed Ham

-- Take ham out of the refrigerator and allow to rest at least 30 minutes before cooking.
-Preheat oven to 325.
+- Take ham out of the refrigerator and allow it to rest for at least 30 minutes before cooking.
+Preheat oven to 325 degrees Fahrenheit.

 - Prepare the glaze by heating honey, butter, dark corn syrup, and brown sugar in a medium saucepan on medium-low heat.